EchoVLA: Robotic Vision-Language-Action Model with Synergistic Declarative Memory for Mobile Manipulation: EchoVLA

 \section{EchoVLA}

-EchoVLA is a memory-augmented vision–language–action framework designed for long-horizon mobile manipulation.
+EchoVLA is a memory-augmented vision–language–action framework designed for mobile manipulation.
 Its key idea is to maintain two complementary memory systems—scene memory and episodic memory—and integrate them into a coarse-to-fine retrieval hierarchy that improves spatial consistency, temporal reasoning, and manipulation precision.
-The overall architecture as illustrated in Figure \ref{fig:framework} consists of: (1) multimodal state representation, (2) memory retrieval and interaction, and (3) diffusion-based action generation.
-We describe each component in detail.
+The overall architecture as illustrated in Figure \ref{fig:framework} consists of: (1) multimodal state representation (Sec.~\ref{Multimodal State Representation}), (2) memory retrieval and interaction (Sec.~\ref{Memory Retrieval and Interaction}), and (3) diffusion-based action generation (Sec.~\ref{Diffusion-based Action Generation}).
+We first present the problem formulation of the mobile manipulation task in Sec.~\ref{Problem Formulation}, then we describe each component of EchoVLA in detail.